nkaz156/k8s-cluster/readme.md

 ## Inspirations:
  - anokfireball's [homelab-as-code](https://github.com/anokfireball/homelab-as-code) was a major help in structuring this repository along flux best practices, and in finding core services to use.
- - onedr0p's [cluster-template](https://github.com/onedr0p/cluster-template) and [home-ops](https://github.com/onedr0p/home-ops) has also informed my service selection and inspired me to use taskfiles or just to automate the bootstrap process.
+ - onedr0p's [cluster-template](https://github.com/onedr0p/cluster-template) and [home-ops](https://github.com/onedr0p/home-ops) has also informed my service selection and inspired me to implement taskfiles or just in the future to automate the bootstrap process.
  - [DaTosh Blog](https://blog.kammel.dev/post/k8s_home_lab_2025_01/) gives a simple, digestible breakdown of setting up flux